Conserving wildlife, enhancing livelihoods in areas of human-wildlife conflict

-- pioneered the concept of community-based human wildlife conflict mitigation using a suite of methods developed over decades of practical field experience.
+- Pioneered the concept of community-based conflict mitigation (CBCM) and human-wildlife conflict mitigation using a suite of methods developed over decades of practical field experience.

-- participated extensively in the development of the KAZA TFCA Integrated Development Plan (IDP) (the Zambian component) as well as being consulted widely (on human wildlife conflict) during the KAZA TFCA pre-feasibility study.
+- Participated extensively in the development of the KAZA TFCA Integrated Development Plan (IDP) as well as being consulted widely (on human-wildlife conflict) during the KAZA TFCA pre-feasibility study.

 - Roll out of human-wildlife studies and manuals to address conflict with all wildlife species in the KAZA TFCA.

 - Undertaken institutional analysis and are currently running long term monitoring programmes on the management of such conflicts in several countries.

 We have extensive and diverse experience in human-wildlife management and coexistence strategies, including GIS and remote sensing, environmental impact assessments, project management, monitoring and evaluation, policy reviews, training needs assessment, project communications as well as tourism and micro-scale business development.